ozyurtf/cpu-scheduler/README.md

             // Creates new process control block and address space
       if (pid == 0) {
-            // Checks if current process is child process execv(path,executablename);
+            // Checks if current process is child process execv(path, executablename);
                   // Replaces the current process image with new process image.
-                  // Image means all the code, data and resources that are necessary to run a program }
+                  // Image means all the code, data and resources that are necessary to run the process }
       elseif (pid > 0) {
             // Checks if current process is parent process